 [source Past & Present of La Salle County 1877]

 HOW TONICA AND ITS STREETS WERE NAMED

 A.J.West was a frequent caller at the news office during the first twenty years of the Richardson regime.
 He built and owned the brick building until his death, March 24, 1895, made regular calls on his tenants.
 Thus he became a fast friend and interesting visitor at this office.

 On many of these occasions a social chat flowed and the editor at that time, J.W.
 Richardson, wrote many interesting articles from these visits of the early life in Tonica end published them from time to time.
 Both of these men had lived the pioneer life of Illinois, one at Bloomington and the other at Tonica.
 Both had seen the building of the Illinois Central railroad and the advancement of this state following its establishment.

 The Illinois Central officials were always willing to have the local people determine the name of the village or city.
 Mr.West whose land the right-of-way passed thru was asked to name this village.
 He chose Tonica, the name of an Indian chief who he knew well as a boy in New York State.
 In fact he liked the Indians of his boyhood days and their names so intrigued him, that when he laid out the original town of Tonica, he chose Indian names for streets.
-His greatest trouble was to spell them and in a few cases it was guess work on his part.
-So after a century such names as Mugekewis, Wauponis, Uncas, Wequash, Shawandasee, Pontiac, Oneca, Minnehaha and Hiawatha designate the streets of old Tonica and enable us to tell our friends where we live.
-Mr. West named our business street paralleling the Illinois Central on the east La Salle and on the west Peru-- stating that it sounded more business-like and representing the twin cities of La Salle and Peru.
+His greatest trouble was to spell them and in a few cases it was guesswork on his part.
+So after a century such names as Mugekewis, Wauponis, Uncas, Wequash, Shawandasee, Pontiac, Oneca, Minnehaha, and Hiawatha designate the streets of old Tonica and enable us to tell our friends where we live.
+Mr. West named our business street paralleling the Illinois Central on the east La Salle and on west Peru-- stating that it sounded more business-like and represented the twin cities of La Salle and Peru.